Decaying dark matter: the case for a deep X-ray observation of Draco: Introduction

 In this work we use the high resolution simulations of the Aquarius project \citep{Springel08b} to predict the likely amplitude of the X-ray decay flux observed in the GC relative to that observed in M31, and also of the GC relative to other parts of the Milky Way halo and to dwarf spheroidal galaxies.
 As we shall see, a sufficiently deep observation of the Draco dwarf galaxy would allow us to test the dark matter interpretation of the observed X-ray line signal in a very large region of the parameter space.

 This paper is organised as follows.
 In Section~\ref{sims} we present the simulations used in this paper.
 We discuss our methods for calculating the X-ray flux from the simulations in Section~\ref{MXS}.
 In Section~\ref{Res} we present our results for the expected fluxes of the GC, M31, and two dwarf spheroidal galaxies, and draw conclusions in Section~\ref{Conc}.
 In the appendices we test the convergence of the simulations as function of resolution and number of sightlines (Appendix~\ref{RT}), and consider the effects of cosmology, baryonic physics, and dark matter power spectrum (Appendix~\ref{MI}).
+We present observational analysis and predictions for signal from Draco in Appendix~\ref{DO}.